Klumz/comp150-agile/README.md

 #### [6]: IMPROVING PROJECT COMMUNICATION WITH VIRTUAL TEAM BOARDS (finished):

+This paper reinforced the importance of user stories and how a good understanding of them can lead to project success.

+#### Quotes
 "Many tools for the visualization of story cards, however, do not exploit all features of these cards.
 Often, story cards are presented in lists, tables or other fixed structures."
 - While "Trello" (among others) is organised in a number of lists or tables, it is quite versatile in terms of letting users use various features for their cards.